uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/software-modules-lmod.md

 ###  Loading/unloading software

-Typically, loading modules is as simple as typing `module load <software_name>`. `<software_name>` must be visible when you run module avail.
+Typically, loading modules is as simple as typing `module load <software_name>`. `<software_name>` must be visible when you run `module avail`.

 By running:

     module load <software_name>

 Lmod will set your environment such that the software specified in `<software_name>` will be placed in your path.

 To see what environment variables have been set, you can run:

     module show <software_name>

-If there are multiple versions of `<software_name>` you can specify a version like so:
+If there are multiple versions of `<software_name>`, you can specify a version like so:

     module load <software_name>/<version>